INT221-Integrated-KK1/Frontend/README.md

 # kk-1_Integrated-project

-This template should help get you started developing with Vue 3 in Vite.
+This project is in integrated project subject of IT Bangmod Sophomore

 ## Recommended IDE Setup